KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/vector_graphics.rst

 Drawing vector graphics with Adobe Illustrator and Inkscape
 ===========================================================
 Broadly, there are two types of graphics: vector graphics and raster graphics.
-Vector graphics are combinations of elemental graphical objects such as lines, curves, arcs, ellipses, and text.
+Vector graphics are combinations of elemental graphical objects such as lines, curves, arcs, ellipses, text, strokes, fills, and gradients.
 Consequently, vector graphics are vector graphics are infinitely scalable (i.e. they never become pixelated when they are enlarged) and well-suited for scientific diagrams.
 Two of the most common vector graphic editing programs are `Illustrator <https://www.adobe.com/products/illustrator.html>`_ and `Inkscape <https://inkscape.org>`_.
 Some of the most common file formats used to store vector graphics include .ai, .eps, .pdf, and .svg.

 Raster graphics are matrices of colored pixels.
 Raster graphics are commonly used to describe photographs as well as to display graphics originally created as vector graphics in websites and other documents.
 Some of the most common raster graphic editing programs are `Photoshop <https://www.adobe.com/products/photoshop.html>`_ and `Gimp <https://www.gimp.org/>`_.
 Photoshop is a commercial program developed by Adobe and Gimp is a free, open-source program.
 Photoshop is the standard among graphics professionals, but Gimp is easier to learn and sufficient for our needs as scientists.
 Some of the most common file formats used to store raster graphics are .gif, .jpg, and .png format.